JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       many more.
 Now retired I have a hobby that will stay with me forever.
       Thanks to Yvonne
     author: Vera
+  - quote: It's always a great pleasure to collaborate with Yvonne.
+Her superb leadership is complimented by her exemplary sight reading skills, thorough understanding of scores and effortless sensitive playing.
+Yvonne is that pianist who can anticipate your every moves, and support you however you needed!
+We are so grateful for you, Yvonne!!
+    author: Dr. Elaine Choi
+    position: Founder/Artistic Director of Babεl, Director of Music, Timothy Eaton Memorial Church
   - quote: Yvonne is a fantastic collaborative pianist with whom I have had the pleasure of working, as a solo singer, a studio voice teacher, and as a choral conductor.
 Yvonne is extremely versatile in styles of repertoire,